DRAMatic Speedup: Accelerating HE Operations on a Processing-in-Memory System: Boosting Performance with Hardware Extensions

 A major bottleneck for DRAMatic is the weak multiplication performance of DPUs.
 The DPU hardware only supports 8x8-bit multiplications and bigger multiplications need to be realized in software.
 Although we leverage RNS representations to minimize the size of datatypes and implement optimized multiplication routines, the coefficient multiplications remain expensive on DPUs.
 Even our most optimized 32-bit multiplication (with a 32-bit result) takes 21 cycles on a DPU.
 For comparison, modern CPUs can perform these multiplications in a single cycle, or even perform multiple such operations at the same time using instruction-level parallelism or SIMD instructions.

-To gauge the potential performance improvement that would result from faster multiplications on DPUs, we run additional tests in which we replace the multiplication routines with fast dummy routines, which are about 9- to 10 times faster.
+To gauge potential performance improvements from faster multiplications on DPUs, we run additional tests in which we replace DRAMatic's multiplication with fast dummy routines, which are about 9 to 10 times faster.
+We test NTT; BGV multiplication; and a combined NTT, BGV multiplication, and iNTT pipeline across polynomial lengths from 1024 up to 8192.
+The remaining parameters are as follows: 8 DPU ranks for DRAMatic (509 DPUs, parallel implementation when available) / 16 threads for SEAL, 32768 ciphertexts, and coefficient sizes per the Homomorphic Encryption Standard (27-, 54-, 109-, 218-bit) to achieve 128-bit security \cite{HomomorphicEncryptionSecurityStandard}.
+The raw results are listed in \autoref{sec:appendix-raw-results} (\autoref{tab:raw-results-10}).

 Our dummy 32-bit to 32-bit multiplication computes $(a + b) \oplus 12345678_{16}$ in 2 cycles, instead of the 21 cycles needed for proper multiplication.
 And our dummy 32-bit to 64-bit multiplication computes $a \cdot 2^{20} + b$ in 4 cycles, instead of the normal 35 cycles.
 For NTT, the dummy multiplication brings a 2.7 times speed-up.
 With this fast dummy multiplication, DRAMatic would thus only be around 2.2 times slower than SEAL in pure computation, as shown in \autoref{fig:plot-dummy-mul-multiple} (left).
 The iNTT tests behave similarly, achieving a 2.8 times speed-up.
 Of the tested operations, BGV multiplication benefits the most from these faster dummy multiplications.
 It achieves a 3.3 times speed-up and is thus even 1.3 times faster than SEAL in pure computation, as shown in \autoref{fig:plot-dummy-mul-multiple} (middle).
 Note that the data transfer and retrieval overheads stay the same as in earlier tests and thus become more significant as the pure computation time decreases.
 In the BGV multiplication test, the transfer and retrieval overheads dominate the total runtime at 150\% and 270\% respectively.
 In the combined NTT, BGV multiplication, and iNTT tests, which depict these overheads in a more realistic scenario, the transfer and retrieval overhead are reduced to 10\% and 18\% respectively, as shown in \autoref{fig:plot-dummy-mul-multiple} (right).
 The total speed-up due to the dummy multiplications is about 2.8 times in the combined test, as the NTT and iNTT steps outweigh the BGV multiplication step.
 DRAMatic would thus only be about 1.9 times slower than SEAL in the combined test.